sodor/altspacevr-project-todomvc-ops/README.md

 * Stream syslogs back to adm server.
 * Schedule DB dumps and ship offsite.
 * Setup collectd on adm server, and agents on all nodes.
-* Seperate webapp into it's own layer, and use gunicorn or similar instead of the built in django one.
+* Separate webapp into it's own layer, and use gunicorn or similar instead of the built in django one.
 * Switch to LXC and use at least two physical machines (one for each set of admN,nginxN,webN,pgN).
 * Debian repo for private packages (eg: consul, todomvc).
 * Jenkins to publish code changes into the repo and onto a staging environment.